 Stock Status

 Year of Most Recent Assessment 2014

 Assessment Runs Presented SCH 7, SCH 8 & lower SCH 1W: setnet

 SCH 7, SCH 8 & lower SCH 1W: bottom longline

 Reference Points Target: Not established but B{MSY} assumed

-Soft Limit: $20\% B_0$
+Soft Limit: 20% B_0

-Hard Limit: $10\% B_0$
+Hard Limit: 10% B_0

+Overfishing threshold: -

 Status in relation to Target Unknown

 Status in relation to Limits Soft Limit: Unknown

 Hard Limit: Unlikely (< 40%) to be below

 Status in relation to Overfishing Unknown

 Lognormal indices from the setnet target shark CPUE series and the bottom longline fishery targeted at Hapuku, Bluenose, School Shark and Ling.
 Also shown are the landings for the Region.
 Fishery and Stock Trends

-Recent Trend in Biomass or Proxy The lognormal setnet CPUE index has been fluctuating without trend since 2004 after a period of decline of about 33% from 1989 to 2000.
+Fishery and Stock Trends Recent Trend in Biomass or Proxy The lognormal setnet CPUE index has been fluctuating without trend since 2004 after a period of decline of about 33% from 1989 to 2000.
 The bottom longline index has increased in recent years.

-Recent Trend in Fishing Mortality
+Recent Trend in Fishing Intensity

 or Proxy Unknown

+Other Abundance Indices -

+Trends in Other Relevant -

+Indicators or Variables

 Projections and Prognosis

 Stock Projections or Prognosis -

 Probability of Current Catch or Soft Limit: Unknown for current catches

-TACC causing decline below Hard Limit: Unlikely (< 40%) for current catches
+TACC causing Biomass to remain Hard Limit: Unlikely (< 40%) for current catches

-Limits
+below or to decline below Limits

 Probability of Current Catch or Unknown

 TACC causing Overfishing to

 continue or to commence

-Assessment Methodology Assessment Type Level 2 - Partial Quantitativ Level 2 - Partial Quantitative Stock Assessment Assessment Method Evaluation of standardised (CPUE index series Assessment Dates Latest assessment: 2014 Next assessment: 2015 Overall assessment quality rank 1 - High Quality Main data inputs -Catch and effort data 1 - High Quality Changes to Model Structure and Assumptions -The previously accepted CPUE series was based on setnet and bottom longline data using mixed target species.
-This assessment redefined the monitoring fishery to be more consistent with the fine scale pattern of fishing Major Sources of Uncertainty -The components of the population fished by each gear type -Interactions with other areas
+Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Evaluation of standardised CPUE index series Assessment Dates Latest assessment: 2014 Next assessment: 2017 Overall assessment quality rank 1 - High Quality Main data inputs (rank) -Catch and effort data 1 - High Quality Data not used (rank) Changes to Model Structure and -The previously accepted CPUE series was based on setnet and Assumptions bottom longline data using mixed target species.
+This assessment redefined the mo nitoring fishery to be more consistent with the fine scale pattern of fishing Major Sources of Uncertainty -The components of the popu ulation fished by each gear type -Interactions with other areas